 Nearly all hotels in Dubai serve alcohol from a bar or restaurant.
-There are a limited few which are designated “dry” or “Family” and will not have a bar on site – if this is important to you, do check the details before booking a hotel in Dubai.
+There are a limited few that are designated “dry” or “Family” and will not have a bar on-site – if this is important to you, do check the details before booking a hotel in Dubai.

-Clubs, such as sporting clubs and purpose-built entertainment venues such as Pier 7 in Dubai Marian also have alcohol serving licenses and serve as entertainment hubs around the city.
+Clubs, such as sporting clubs and purpose-built entertainment venues, such as Pier 7 in Dubai Marina, also have alcohol-serving licenses and serve as entertainment hubs around the city.
 Alcohol purchased must be consumed on the premises.

 Drinking laws in Dubai for expatriates

-Non-Muslim expatriates in the UAE are permitted to purchase alcohol from specialised stores if they purchase an alcohol license.
+Non-Muslim expatriates in the UAE are permitted to purchase alcohol from specialised stores if they obtain an alcohol license (now free).

 How do I get an Alcohol license in Dubai?

-If you hold a residents visa, are aged over 21, earning at least 3,000AED per month and you are a non-Muslim, you can apply for an alcohol license which permits you to buy alcohol from licensed trading stores.
-These are inconspicuously signed but located all over the city, easy to locate on Google maps.
+If you hold a residents visa, are aged over 21, and are a non-Muslim, you can apply for an alcohol license which permits you to buy alcohol from licensed trading stores.
+The 270AED application fee for this annual license has been removed, you now only need your Emirates ID.

 Other Frequently Asked Questions & Rules to Know about Alcohol in Dubai

-Individuals are permitted to import 4 litres of alcohol – see customs guideline here
+Individuals are permitted to import 4 litres of alcohol or two cartons of beer (24 x 355ml max) – see current customs guideline here.

 But I’ve heard of people going to jail for being drunk in Dubai, is this true?

-What you will find is that there is normally another event that has lead to the individual being arrested, rather than drinking in itself.
-The police will then seek to add extra charges such as intoxication, or drinking without a license.
-Simply message, just don’t break the laws in the UAE and don’t get yourself heavily intoxicated.
+What you will find is that there is normally another event that has lead to the individual being arrested rather than drinking in itself.
+The police will then seek to add extra charges, such as intoxication or drinking without a license.
+The simple message is, just don’t break the laws in the UAE and don’t get yourself heavily intoxicated.

 Is there a drink-driving limit in Dubai?

-Note that Dubai has a zero-tolerance policy on driving whilst intoxicated, your blood alcohol limit is 0.00.
+Dubai has a zero-tolerance policy on driving whilst intoxicated; your blood alcohol limit is 0.00.

 Can I get liquor from a store on a visitor visa?

-This is a grey area of the law, as technically, you need a liquor license to drink in the UAE, regardless of what type of visa you are on.
-But it’s served in bars everywhere, right?
+This used to be a grey area of the law, as technically, you needed a liquor license to drink in the UAE, regardless of what type of visa you are on, but tourists didn’t have the documentation that was required.

-Recent steps have opened up to help cover this grey are for purchases you may want to make for “home” consumption, in your hotel room or staying with friends.
-Non-muslim visitors can now also obtain a free 30-day tourist license from African & Eastern or MMI Liquor Stores.
+Recent steps have opened up to help cover this grey area for purchases you may want to make for “home” consumption, in your hotel room or staying with friends.
+Non-muslim visitors can also obtain a free 30-day tourist license from African & Eastern or MMI Liquor Stores.

-Tourists need their original passport, fill out a short form and sign an official declaration to state that they are not a UAE resident, and will obey the UAE’s rules and regulations in regards to alcohol purchase and consumption.
-The store will take a copy and issue you with guidelines to responsible drinking in the UAE.
+Tourists need their original passport, fill out a short form and sign an official declaration to state that they are not a UAE resident, and will obey the UAE’s rules and regulations in regard to alcohol purchase and consumption.
+The store will take a copy and issue you guidelines for responsible drinking in the UAE.